 It still works as a volatile organic compound sensor, but I will need to re-think the board layout to get reliable data from the temperature and humidity again.

 Over the year, I added yet another Raspberry Pi to my home, this time running Home Assistant.
 I’ve been really pleased with the power of automation I’ve set up with this.
 I’ve used it to automatically start the Roomba if I leave the house between certain times, automate the outside lighting and provide more powerful timing to the smart heating project.

 I also added a Conbee Raspbee II to the Raspberry Pi, to allow it to communicate with Zigbee devices.
 I now have a Xiaomi temperature sensor in every room and a set of Ikea Trådfri lights in the bathroom.
 Eccentric as this may seem, its allowed for some really nice and inexpensive luxuries – such as turning the on heated blanket in the bed before bedtime if it is cold in the bedroom or adding mood lighting in the bathroom when you want to relax in the bath.

 I’m pretty pleased with some of the things I did over the last year, but I’m looking forward to building some even more cool things in 2021 and sharing them with you.

 With working form home continuing to be necessary for the time being, I want to focus on improving my environment to keep it fresh, interesting and comfy as well as dealing some of the pain points while working.
 I’m going to be adding a lot more automations with Home Assistant as well as building out my smart lights through a const effective use of Hue and Ikea lights.

-If you have any cools suggestions or ideas that you think I might be interested in, drop me a comment below or on Twitter.
+If you have any cool suggestions or ideas that you think I might be interested in, drop me a comment below or on Twitter.

 Hope you have a great 2021!
 (Or at least a better one than 2020)